TheDucky-2/DataLabX/docs/Missingness/Missingness.md

 ## How DataLab Handles Missingness

-DataLab does not treat missingness as a single one-size-fits-all problem.
+DataLab does not treat all missing values as the same.

-Instead, missingness is handled in a **data type–aware workflow**:
+Instead, it looks at missing values step by step, based on the type of data:

-- Missing values are first detected separately within **Numerical**, **Categorical**, and **Datetime** columns.
+- Numbers, text, and dates are checked separately.

-- Built-in missing values (like NaN and NaT) and user-defined placeholders (like MISSING, UNKNOWN) are identified together.
+- Missing values that already exist (like NaN or NaT) and values chosen by the user (like MISSING or UNKNOWN) are detected together.

-- Missingness is grouped and handled based on column type, not across the whole dataset at once.
+- Missing values are handled by column type, not all at once for the whole dataset.

-- The user is given full control over *how* missing values should be handled — whether that means inspecting, keeping, transforming, or removing them.
+- The user can decide what are missing values and what to do with them.
+For example - they can look at them, keep them, change them, or remove them.

-This approach keeps missing data handling transparent, flexible, and aligned with real-world data behavior.
+This makes missing data easier to understand, more flexible to work with, and closer to how real data actually behaves.

 ## What Comes Next?
 Handling Missing Data